 How to determine your skin type?

-Knowing your skin type is not that tricky; you simply need to evaluate how your skin looks and feels.
+Knowing your skin type is not that tricky; you just need to evaluate how your skin looks and feels.
 Focus on your skin’s qualities, such as your pores and the overall look.

 Typically a beauty therapist can help you to determine your skin type.
 Luckily I happen to be one!
-Knowing your skin type has massive benefits; it basically means understanding your skin better and knowing what products work and what don’t.
+Knowing your skin type has massive benefits; it basically means it’s easier to find suitable products that work.

 How to determine your skin type?

 To determine your skin type, take a look at your bare skin.
 Can you see your pores clearly and what’s their size?
 Are there impurities and if so, what kind?
 Does your skin look dry or shiny?
 If your pores are large or there are impurities, you most likely have combination or oily skin.
 If you can see some flaking or wrinkles, you’re most likely dry.

 There are four skin types: Normal, dry, combination and oily.

 Now you might think, wait, what about sensitive skin or acne?
 Sensitive skin is actually not a skin type, it’s more of a feature.
 You can be sensitive to some ingredients.
 And acne is a skin condition, which I’m a little too familiar with, especially hormonal acne.
 You can read more about my acne struggles here.

 I should also note that your skin type or your skin’s qualities can and will change with age, as your skin produces less collagen, oils and sebum.
 In other words, your skin gets more dry and loses firmness.

 This means that mature skin is not a skin type per se, it’s just your skin type except more dry.
 Products advertised for mature skin are usually creamy and nourishing.
 What that means is that choosing mature skin’s cream (“anti-age cream”) for dry skin might be the right choice and vice versa.